jgruberf5/equinix_metal_terraform_volterra_ce_cluster/README.md

 [Volterra Terraform Provider](https://registry.terraform.io/providers/volterraedge/volterra/latest/docs)

 **This workspace also uses the Terraform `null_resource` and python3 scripting to poll and approve Volterra node registrations.
-This workspace requires a valid python3 runtime and core modules be installed.
+This workspace requires a valid python3 runtime and core modules installed.
 The easiest way to assure this workspace deploys is to use a stock Ubuntu, CentOS, RHEL, or Fedora instance with python3 and terraform installed.**
 ### Variables values
 The following terraform variables are supported: